Creating career pathways for technical experts

 - Growing cultural competency through cultural awareness training, and where possible, cultural immersion opportunities on Country or through working directly with Indigenous businesses and organisations.

 We produced the world's first certified responsible aluminium.
 We were the first mining company to embrace Indigenous peoples' land rights in Australia.
 And we created one of the world's biggest robots – and maybe one of the smallest.
 But we always want to do more.

 Working at Rio Tinto means touching people’s lives: from exploring new materials to finding ways to tackle climate change.
 We value curiosity, creativity, innovation and hard work.
 We work in some of the most remote, beautiful places in the world – like the Northwest Territories in Canada and Weipa in Far North Queensland, Australia – as well as in major metropolitan hubs like Montreal, Perth, Brisbane and Singapore.

-We know that work is changing and we are changing with it.
+We know that work is changing and we must change too.
 We partner with governments and institutions to ensure that our people and communities have the skills they need throughout their careers.
-For example, in 2018 we launched the first ever nationally recognised certificates in Automation and Remote Operations, in partnership with the government of Western Australia and South Metropolitan TAFE (Technical and Further Education).

 In 2021, we announced a A$2.8 million, three-year partnership with Australian-owned “EdTech” business, The Careers Department, to extend their digital careers programme to more students throughout Australia.
 The Careers Department’s online programme provides a range of tools to help students make informed careers choices – from profiling to help students match their values and preferences with career options, to virtual tours that give a behind-the-scenes look at different jobs.
 The programme also helps students access training and development and virtual or in-person work experience opportunities too.